mitsuba-renderer/drjit/docs/demo.rst

 ---------------

 Modern C++ systems often strive to provide fine-grained Python bindings to facilitate rapid prototyping and interoperability with other software.
-Enoki is designed to work with the widely used `pybind11
+Dr.Jit is designed to work with the widely used `pybind11
 <https://github.com/pybind/pybind11>`_ library (itself based on template
 metaprogramming) to facilitate this.
-Exposing an Enoki function on the Python side is usually a 1-liner, even for the "fancy" GPU+autodiff variants, as in the following example:
+Exposing an Dr.Jit function on the Python side is usually a 1-liner, even for the "fancy" GPU+autodiff variants, as in the following example: